Toronto Market

 How long do homes stay on the market in Toronto?

-Homes in Toronto currently spend an average of 54 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Toronto currently spend an average of 28 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 How do I finance a condo in Toronto?